First-Time Home Buyer Checklist: Every Step in the Right Order (2026 Guide)

 Phase 3: House Hunting (4-12 weeks)

-Step 8: Choose a buyer's agent (seller typically pays commissions)
+Step 8: Choose a buyer's agent

-Step 9: Define must-haves vs nice-to-haves before touring
+Step 9: Define must-haves vs. nice-to-haves

-Step 11: Make an offer with standard contingencies:
+Step 11: Make an offer with standard contingencies

 Phase 4: Under Contract (3-5 weeks)

-Step 12: Deposit earnest money (1%–3% of purchase price)
+Step 12: Deposit your earnest money

-Step 13: Schedule home inspection ($300–$600) — never skip this
+Step 13: Schedule a home inspection - never skip this

-Step 16: Review the Closing Disclosure sent 3 business days before closing
+Step 16: Review the Closing Disclosure (CD)

 Phase 5: Closing Day